Announcing the winners of the VocTech Future of Skills Award 2023

 Thank you to everyone who took the time to share their inspirational visions for a future skills system.

-Introducing the VocTech Future of Skills Award
+Background: The VocTech Future of Skills Award 2023

 The VocTech Future of Skills Award is a new competition to share and celebrate big, tech-enabled ideas of how changes to the UK skills system could transform the way adults get the skills they need for work.